 - Sleep medication: 65.2%

-Cannabis Helps Control Crack Cocaine Cravings
+Cannabis and Crack Cocaine Cravings

 It seems that marijuana may have the opposite effect of a gateway drug when it comes to crack cocaine.
 Between 2012 and 2015, the University of Montreal and the University of British Columbia collected data from people who used marijuana to try to control their cravings for crack cocaine.
 The efforts paid off, as 122 participants reported that consistent cannabis use did help curb their desire for crack.
 (11) The information is especially important, given that there are currently no pharmacotherapies that effectively help in the treatment of crack cocaine addiction.
 (11) Further research is needed, though.

 Factors That Act as a Gateway to Hard Drug Use